maurice/yay-machine/packages/yay-machine/README.md

 ## Features

-- TypeScript-first: strong types for compile-time confidence
+* TypeScript-first: strong types for compile-time confidence
-- homogenous and heterogenous state-types, for expressing a wide variety of models
+* homogenous and heterogenous state-types, for expressing a wide variety of models
-- concise, declarative JSON config
+* concise, declarative JSON config
-- conditional transitions, according to current machine state and event data
+* conditional transitions, according to current machine state and event data
-- state-specific event handling, and catch-all event handlers for any state
+* state-specific event handling, and catch-all event handlers for any state
+* immediate transitions
-- run side-effects that interact with the outside world on machine start, machine stop, state entry, state exit, and transition
+* run side-effects that interact with the outside world on machine start, machine stop, state entry, state exit, and transition
-- easily compose machines into hierarchies
+* easily compose machines into hierarchies

+## This package

+This is the core state-machine library.

-## Show me
+## What now...?

-TODO
+More docs coming soon 🚧